What are the basics for improving my visibility?

-You can attract more potential bookers to your page by understanding your guests better, then making sure visibility basics like wider availability and relevant content are all in place.Update your content
+Wondering how to increase your ranking on Booking.com?
+You can attract more potential bookers to your page by first of all understanding your guests better, then making sure visibility basics such as wider availability and relevant content are in place.

 Understanding your audience – and their search journey

-Get an even deeper understanding of your guests with the help of our Booker Insights tool.
+You can get an even deeper understanding of your guests with the help of our Booker Insights tool.
 Found under the Analytics tab of the Extranet, you can see:

-- What countries guests book from
+- what countries guests book from

-- What device they used (mobile or desktop)
+- what device they used (mobile or desktop)

-- Their reason for traveling (business or leisure)
+- their reason for traveling (business or leisure)